aleksanderzwd/GaCD-peer-assessment/CodeBook.md

 - ./UCI HAR Dataset/README.txt
 - ./UCI HAR Dataset/features_info.txt -> input variables description

+Features with a word 'Acc' in their names are in standard gravity units 'g'.

+Features with a word 'Gyro' in their names are in radians/second units.

 ## Output data

 The output data is a long form of a tidy data set.
 All feature names are in one column named 'variableType' and all feature values (mean) are in a second column named 'variableAverageValue'.